MESSAGE FROM THE VICE CHANCELLOR, CO-OPERATIVE UNIVERSITY OF KENYA

 MESSAGE FROM THE DEPUTY VICE CHANCELLOR, CO-OPERATIVE DEVELOPMENT, RESEARCH AND INNOVATION

-The Co-operative University of Kenya through the Division of Co-operative Development, Research and Innovation is organizing a flagship forum, dubbed CUK Innovation Week (CUKIW), for innovators and entrepreneurs in line with the mandate of the University.
+The Co-operative University of Kenya through the Division of Co-operative Development, Research and Innovation is organizing a flagship forum, 2nd Annual CUK Innovation Week (CUKIW), for innovators and entrepreneurs in line with the mandate of the University.
 Our desire at CDRI is to support development and management of Innovation system at CUK, and therefore to see innovators and entrepreneurs are top ranked in the national innovation index; a one sure indicator of progress as a University.
 Working with partners, and the co-operative movement, we aim to grow the CUK Innovation Week into a national Innovation forum for the Co-operative movement in Kenya, with relevant outcomes.

 Professor Isaac Nyamongo,